Dyerville, California

-Dyerville is a former settlement in Humboldt County, California.
-It was located at an elevation of 246 ft on the northwest bank of the Eel River confluence with the South Fork Eel River 3 mi west of Camp Grant.
+Dyerville is a former settlement in Humboldt County, California, United States.
+It was located at an elevation of 246 ft on the northwest bank of the Eel River confluence with the South Fork Eel River, 3 mi west of Camp Grant.
 Earliest known development at Dyerville was the operation of a ferry in the 1870s.
 Dyerville had its own post office from April 17, 1890, to November 30, 1933, when it was moved to South Fork.

 Dyerville was a stagecoach stop, a shipping port, and a crossroads town that played an important role in the early settlement of this redwood area.
 It was destroyed by the flood of 1955.